ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/ChiaoYi-Wu/_index.md

 email: "chiao-yi.wu@nie.edu.sg"
 interests:
 - Science of learning
+- Neurobiology of language, reading, and mathematical processing
+- Bilingualism and biliteracy
-- Cognitive neuroscience of language and reading (typical and atypical language development across lifespan, bilingualism, biliteracy)
+- Typical and atypical development of literacy and numeracy skills
-- Literacy and numeracy development
 - Functional, structural, and diffusion magnetic resonance imaging